-For a more personalized income and savings calculation, use our Retirement Calculator at www.standardlife.ca
+For a more personalized income and savings calculation, use our Retirement Calculator located on the Home page of your VIP Room.

-Refer to your plan information to see if you can make contributions through payroll deductions.
-Depending on your plan type, money will come off your pay before or after you get taxed on it.
-Remember the 70% rule.
+Refer to the plan information to see if you can make contributions through payroll deductions.

+Remember the 70% rule

 Certain work expenses and family-related costs, like child education and mortgage payments, will likely be reduced in retirement.
-However, depending on your goals, you may need more or less.
+However, depending on your goals, you may need more income.

-Even if you saved only \$50 a month, after 40 years you will have saved \$74,428.
+\$50 a month, after 40 years you will have saved \$74,428